Bray 10k Cliff Run In Wicklow Ireland

 After 25 minutes I was focussed and mentally prepared to run the race of my life, I stepped out of the coffee shop and joined the crowds walking towards the start point at the beach front.

-The run started at the far end of Greystones beach, the first stage was an interesting run along the sand.
+The Bray 10k cliff run started at the far end of Greystones beach, the first stage was an interesting run along the sand.

 Some of my fellow athletes hadn’t done the best warm-up waiting in the cold, and this coupled with a run in the heavy sand was a bit of a jolt to the system even for the accomplished runners in the group.

-Everyone was very relieved and encouraging each other as we left the energy-sapping sand section.
+Everyone was very relieved and encouraged each other as we left the energy-sapping sand section.

 After the gruelling beach run the route then sweeps up a steady hill along the seafront of Greystones, twists through a new residential area and meets the coast path.